Need help? Report fraud on 0800 110 929

 2. Use virtual cards

-Use virtual cards for one-time online payments and cancel them after the transaction.
+Use virtual cards for 1-time online payments and cancel them after use.
 You can have up to 5 virtual cards at a time.

 3. Avoid public wifi